GENeSYS-MOD/GENeSYS_MOD.readthedocs/docs/source/mathematical_formulation/variables.rst

 -----------------------
 **Sets: [Year,Emission,SECTOR,Region] Unit: [Mt]**

+Represents the total emissions of a given pollutant from a specific sector in a particular region and year.
+It is calculated as the sum of all technology-level emissions assigned to that sector in that region and year, and is used to enforce the annual sectoral emission cap.

 AnnualTechnologyEmission
 ------------------------
 **Sets: [Year,Technology,Emission,Region] Unit: [Mt]**

+Defined as the total emissions of a given pollutant from a specific technologyy in a particular region and year.

 AnnualTechnologyEmissionByMode
 ------------------------------
 **Sets: [Year,Technology,Emission,Mode of Operation,Region] Unit: [Mt]**

+Represents the annual mass of a specific pollutant emitted by a given technology when running in a particular operating mode within a region.
+It is computed by taking that technology’s total yearly activity in the chosen mode, multiplying by the mode’s fuel‐input ratios, and then applying the pollutant content per unit of each fuel.

+.. _annualtechnologyemissionpenaltybyemission:

 AnnualTechnologyEmissionPenaltyByEmission
 -----------------------------------------
 **Sets: [Year,Technology,Emission,Region] Unit: [M€]**

+The penalty cost assigned to a technology for emitting a particular pollutant in a given year and location, calculated by multiplying its annual emissions of that pollutant by the applicable penalty rate.

 AnnualTechnologyEmissionsPenalty
 --------------------------------
 **Sets: [Year,Technology,Region] Unit: [M€]**

+:ref:`annualtechnologyemissionpenaltybyemission` summed over all emissions.

 AnnualTotalTradeCosts
 ---------------------
 **Sets: [Year,Region] Unit: [M€]**

+The total yearly expense for importing fuels into a region, calculated by summing each imported fuel volume (across all routes and timeslices) multiplied by its per-unit trade cost.

 AnnualVariableOperatingCost
 ---------------------------
 **Sets: [Year,Technology,Region] Unit: [M€]**

+The annual variable operating cost reflects what it costs to run a technology over the year.
+It takes each mode of operation, multiplies how much the technology was used in that mode by its per-unit running cost, and then adds those figures together.

 CapitalInvestment
 -----------------
 **Sets: [Year,Technology,Region] Unit: [M€]**

+The total money spent on adding new capacity in a given year and location, calculated by multiplying the per-unit capital cost by the amount of capacity built.

 CapitalInvestmentStorage
 ------------------------
 **Sets: [Storage,Year,Region] Unit: [M€]**

+The total money spent on adding new storage capacity in a given year and location, calculated by multiplying the per-unit capital cost by the amount of capacity built.

 CurtailedCapacity
 -----------------
 **Sets: [Region,Timeslice,Technology,Year] Unit: [GW]**

+Represents the portion of installed capacity at a given site and timeslot that remains idle even though it is technically able to operate.
+In other words, although that capacity could generate energy, it is held back—often because there is more supply than demand, grid limitations, or economic reasons.

 CurtailedEnergy
 ---------------
 **Sets: [Year,Timeslice,Fuel,Region] Unit: [PJ]**

+Represents the quantity of energy in a single timeslice that was withheld even though capacity was available, calculated by converting each unit of idle capacity into its equivalent energy output.

 CurtailedEnergyAnnual
 ---------------------
 **Sets: [Year,Fuel,Region] Unit: [PJ]**

+Represents the yearly total of energy not produced despite available capacity, obtained by summing all curtailed-energy values across every timeslice for a given fuel and region.

 DemandNeedingReserveMargin
 --------------------------